davidepietrasanta/Sankoff-and-Fitch-Algorithms/README.md

 Build documentation with doxygen:
 - doxygen Doxyfile
-It will build the html
+-It will build the html